sneakyx/AgilaVocca/README.md

 The summary is not suitable for sensitive persons - but for persons with high intrinsic motivation - so please stand clear and use another program if you need gamification and extrinsic motivation.

 The programm was back in time programmed with Turbo Pascal.
-This repository is based on Symfony.
+This repository is based on Laravel.

 ## technics
 - [Laravel](https://laravel.com/)